sparkletron/C89_pthread_ring_buffer/README.md

 ## Release Versions
 ### Current
-  Tag: release_v1.5.4
+  Tag: release_v1.6.0
+  - 1.6.0 - Added new method for checking if the buffer is alive to help with mutex locks being abused.

+### Past
   - 1.5.4 - Cast pointer to char so the library isn't using GCC void * math.

-### Past
   - 1.5.3 - Element size was being put into buffer size twice... buffers too big.
   - 1.5.2 - Changed size to long for unsigned for greater memory utilization.
   - 1.5.1 - Added __cplusplus ifdef check to add extern C for cpp application builds.